 Day 6Prince Rupert

 Depart for an orientation tour of Prince Rupert, then visit the NORTH PACIFIC HISTORIC FISHING VILLAGE for a guided tour of British Columbia’s oldest cannery village.
 Learn of the canning process and what life was like in the village during peak production earlier this century.
 With your free time this afternoon you may opt for an outing to learn the secrets of the totem.
-See a totem pole being carved and visit a longhouse to gain a better understanding of the day-to-day lifestyle of the First Nations culture (the native people in Canada are referred to as the First Nations).
+See a totem pole being carved and visit a longhouse to gain a better understanding of the day-to-day lifestyle of the First Nations culture.

 Banff is one of Canada’s favorite year-round resorts, with summer activities including hiking, boating, horseback riding, and fishing.
 Cosmos has arranged for an optional helicopter ride high over the Canadian Rockies.
 This evening, join the optional excursion to Oh Canada Eh for a 5-course dinner and musical entertainment.

 This morning’s visit takes us to Lake Louise.
 Its cold waters perfectly mirror the surrounding mountains and glaciers.
 Afterward, enter the spectacular beauty of YOHO NATIONAL PARK, one of Canada’s most popular recreational areas and the site of pre-Cambrian fossil finds.
 On to GLACIER NATIONAL PARK, where the motorcoach climbs 4,379-foot-high Rogers Pass, a perfect spot for photos of the impressive surrounding mountain cliffs and glaciers.
 Continue on to the resort city of Kelowna, attractively set on the shores of Okanagan Lake.